Creative Christmas Flower Arrangements

 12. Sweet and Simple Carnation Arrangement

 Use red and white carnations as the stars of the show.
-Accent with evergreen sprigs and a candy cane tucked into the vase.
+Accent with evergreen sprigs and tuck a candy cane into the vase for a playful touch.
+For an extra cute detail, tie a bow of striped red-and-white ribbon around the vase and add a few mini candy canes as stir-in accents.

 13. Winter Rose Bowl